CYBERVINE/CYBERVINE/README.md

 I'd clean up the code to make it more readable and manageable.
 If I ever crack the files open again!

+You can actually play it here ==> https://cybervine.github.io/chess.html